belgium flag

 Picture

-In addition to being found inadmissible for past law enforcement incidents, one can also be found inadmissible on medical grounds.
-Typically, medical inadmissibility refers to communicable diseases such as tuberculosis and certain sexually transmitted diseases (STDs).
-It is important to note that being HIV positive does NOT render one inadmissible from entering the United States.
+In addition to inadmissibility due to criminal convictions and violations related to controlled substances, individuals can also be deemed inadmissible for medical reasons.
+This usually pertains to communicable diseases like tuberculosis and specific sexually transmitted diseases (STDs).
+Importantly, being HIV positive does not render one inadmissible for entry into the United States.

 The Barella Global Advantage

-To learn more about US immigration inadmissibility, or if you have been refused a visa and found inadmissible, contact Barella Global today to discuss your situation in confidence.
+If you wish to learn more about U.S. immigration inadmissibility or if you've been denied a visa and declared inadmissible, contact Barella Global today for a confidential consultation to discuss of your circumstances.

 Submit an Inquiry